How Are Laser Hair Removal & Electrolysis Different?

 Permanently removing unwanted hair in a specific area requires a series of treatments, lasting over a period of time.
 In part, because of the growth cycle of the hair, and also the fact that we are unable to see whether we have destroyed the blood supply and all of the growth (stem) cells.

 Typically, facial hair growth returns to a growth cycle within 6-12 weeks and body hair within about 8-20 weeks.
 Success of treatment and improvement is seen when patients notice less and less hair at the same time intervals, in the same areas, so that less frequency of treatments or session time is needed.
-Patients who have consistently come in for appointments will notice an improvement through several cycles of growth.
+Patients who consistently come in for appointments will notice an improvement through several cycles of growth.

 The number of treatments is determined by the amount of growth, whether areas have been previously tampered with (temporary methods), genetics, hormones, medications and other endocrine or medical disorders.